-In June 2021, we unveiled The New Equation, PwC's landmark global strategy, which responds to fundamental changes in the world, including technological disruption, climate change, fractured geopolitics and the effects of the COVID-19 pandemic.
+In June 2021, we unveiled The New Equation, PwC's landmark global strategy which responds to fundamental changes in the world, including technological disruption, climate change, fractured geopolitics and the continuing effects of the COVID-19 pandemic.
 The New Equation is based on analysis of global trends and thousands of conversations with clients and stakeholders.
 It builds on more than a decade of sustained revenue growth and continued investment.
 The New Equation focuses on two interconnected needs that clients face in the coming years.
 The first is to build trust, which has never been more important, nor more difficult.
 The second is to deliver sustained outcomes in an environment where competition and the risk of disruption are more intense than ever and societal expectations have never been greater.
-Under The New Equation we are investing in new capabilities in areas that are central to our strategy-including environmental, social, and governance (ESG).
-We are also teaming across the firm and transforming the way we work, finding new ways to deliver quality and value by harnessing the power of our people and technology.
-We continue to effectively draw on the deep technical knowledge and experience of our non-audit professionals to develop a deeper understanding of our audit clients' processes and financial reporting risks, which leads to a better audit, including more insightful feedback to management and the audit committee.
-This ready access to specialists in areas including, but not limited to, climate, human capital, cybersecurity, valuation and tax will continue to support the quality of our work as the environment in which we and our clients operate becomes increasingly complex.
+For more information on The New Equation, please see www.pwc.com/ca/en/the-new-equation.